amiorin/big-container/README.md

 <h1 align=center><code>big-container</code></h1>

 `doom emacs` development inside a container.
 Setting up `doom emacs` requires months.
-This container contains an opinionated version of `doom emacs` tailored for `terminal` development.
+This container is an opinionated version of `doom emacs` tailored for `terminal` development.
 It is supposed to be used with `Ghostty`.

 ![screenshot](https://raw.githubusercontent.com/amiorin/big-container/main/screenshot.png)